Writing Consultant Application

-Since a writing consultant is familiar with the conventions of good writing, it is appropriate for the writing consultant to offer advice on rhetorical and grammatical conventions, but never to proofread (i.e. “fix up” grammatical or mechanical problems) or revise the writer’s work for them.
+Since a writing consultant is familiar with the conventions of good writing, it is appropriate for the writing consultant to offer advice on rhetorical and grammatical conventions, but never to proofread (i.e. “fix-up” grammatical or mechanical problems) or revise the writer’s work for them.
 Neither does the writing consultant presume to take the place of the student’s professor.
 Rather, the goal is to encourage students who come to the Writing Studio to do as much of the thinking, talking, and writing as possible during the appointment so that eventually they will achieve greater independence and confidence in their writing.

 Writing consultants complete a brief conference summary form for each one-to-one conference.
 Conferences usually are one-half hour in length.

-Writing consultants share responsibilities involved in running the Writing Studio, taking on work related to publicity, data collection, maintaining supplies, training, etc. They may also design and hold workshops about writing during the academic year, as well as engage in writing related research.
+Writing consultants share responsibilities involved in running the Writing Studio, taking on work related to publicity, data collection, maintaining supplies, training, etc. They may also design and hold workshops about writing during the academic year, as well as engage in writing-related research.

-All writing consultants are required to participate in a training seminar scheduled the week before fall semester begins and in regular staff meetings throughout the semester.
+All writing consultants are required to participate in a training seminar scheduled the week before the fall semester begins and in regular staff meetings throughout the semester.
 They are paid for attending meetings.

 Writing consultants in the Writing Studio are under the direct supervision of the Writing Studio Director, who is responsible for the training, advising, and supervision of writing consultants.
 Work hours are flexible and scheduled around a consultant’s classes.